Neymar: The Perfect Chaos: Plot

 The first episode, “The Great Brazilian Promise,” focuses on the first two decades of his life.
 In the beginning five minutes, viewers are given a quick summary of Neymar’s achievements and infamy through a reel of clips of important events in his life, before backtracking to his origin story.
 A present-day Neymar visits his hometown of Praia Grande in Brazil and talks about difficulties growing up without money as well as his time in Santos FC, at the end of which he wins the Copa Libertadores, allowing him to have his pick of European clubs to join.
 The episode concludes with his arrival at Camp Nou, the home stadium of FC Barcelona.

-“The Comeback,” the second episode, mainly focuses on Neymar’s time at FC Barcelona, particularly the round of 16 knockout match in the UEFA Champions League between FC Barcelona and Paris Saint-Germain where Neymar was crucial in the team’s comeback victory, as well as the events in his personal life during it, including a scandal where Brazilian model Najila Trindade accuses Neymar of raping her.At the end of the episode, Neymar signs a 5-year contract to play for Paris Saint Germain.
+“The Comeback,” the second episode, mainly focuses on Neymar’s time at FC Barcelona, particularly the round of 16 knockout match in the UEFA Champions League between FC Barcelona and Paris Saint-Germain where Neymar was crucial in the team’s comeback victory, as well as the events in his personal life during it, including a scandal where Brazilian model Najila Trindade accuses Neymar of raping her.
+At the end of the episode, Neymar signs a 5-year contract to play for Paris Saint Germain.

 In the final episode, “This is Paris,” Neymar struggles to settle in at PSG and ponders the future of his career and personal life.
 The death of American basketball player Kobe Bryant is shown to be a turning point for Neymar, as he decides to focus on football more seriously and to leave a lasting legacy both on and off the field.

 Reception

-The series has an audience rating of 74% on review aggregator website Rotten Tomatoes.
-John Anderson, a critic from the Wall Street Journal, criticized the series for painting Neymar in a too-flattering light, stating "David Charles Rodrigues treats him, often enough, like the star of his own music video.
+John Anderson of the Wall Street Journal, criticized the series for painting Neymar in a too-flattering light, stating "David Charles Rodrigues treats him, often enough, like the star of his own music video.
 One does get the sense, too, that the other people interviewed about him aren't as frank as they might be."